-Use the plane tracker to create a world effect, placing 3D objects in people's environments.
+Use the plane tracker to create a world effect in Spark AR Studio, placing 3D objects in people's environments.

 A plane tracker will find a horizontal surface in the real world, like a floor to table.
 Objects that are children of the plane tracker will then appear when the surface is detected.

-You can only add one plane tracker in a scene, but you can place multiple objects on the plane.
+You can only add one plane tracker to a scene, but you can make multiple objects respond to the plane tracker.

 Plane tracking effects are only visible through the camera on the back of the device.

 Because plane trackers only work through the back camera, the video in the Simulator will automatically be replaced by a video showing the world, rather than a person.